fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 - Add the static template in your main typoscript (go to: list module, root page, edit your root TS template, tab: includes, add one of the static templates named “beautyOfCode”).
-- You could add the jQuery core file yourself or via this extension by enable addjQuery configuration.
-You can either install ext:t3jquery and make usage of the shipped backend module to compile a ext:beautyofcode specific jQuery library, by analyzing the t3jquery.txt file.
-Otherwise, the shipped jQuery Version 1.3.2 will be used.
-Version 1.3.x and 1.4.x of jQuery will work.
-Since version 0.7.0 it's possible to use SyntaxHighlighter without using jQuery.
+- You must add the jQuery core file yourself or by installing ext:t3jquery and make usage of the shipped backend module to compile your necessary jQuery library.
+Since version 2.0.0 it's possible to use syntax highlighting without using jQuery.

 **Please note**: It's strongly recommended to add one line in your localconf.php to force CDATA escaping within the flexforms in TYPO3.
 Please see